A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Abstract

 \section{Abstract}

-The Blahut-Arimoto algorithm is a well known method to compute classical channel capacities and rate-distortion functions.
+The Blahut-Arimoto algorithm is a well-known method to compute classical channel capacities and rate-distortion functions.
 Recent works have extended this algorithm to compute various quantum analogs of these quantities.
-In this paper, we show how these Blahut-Arimoto algorithms are special instances of mirror descent, which is a well-studied generalization of gradient descent for constrained convex optimization.
-Using new convex analysis tools, we show how relative smoothness and strong convexity analysis recovers known sublinear and linear convergence rates for Blahut-Arimoto algorithms.
-This mirror descent viewpoint allows us to derive related algorithms with similar convergence guarantees to solve problems in information theory for which Blahut-Arimoto-type algorithms are not directly applicable.
+In this paper, we show how these Blahut-Arimoto algorithms are special instances of mirror descent, which is a type of Bregman proximal method, and a well-studied generalization of gradient descent for constrained convex optimization.
+Using recently developed convex analysis tools, we show how analysis based on relative smoothness and strong convexity recovers known sublinear and linear convergence rates for Blahut-Arimoto algorithms.
+This Bregman proximal viewpoint allows us to derive related algorithms with similar convergence guarantees to solve problems in information theory for which Blahut-Arimoto-type algorithms are not directly applicable.
 We apply this framework to compute energy-constrained classical and quantum channel capacities, classical and quantum rate-distortion functions, and approximations of the relative entropy of entanglement, all with provable convergence guarantees.